HarshMartinTopno/ReCom/README.md

 # ReCom
-Trying out how to make a recommendation system
+Making a Recommendation system using Boltzman Machine